BellaFiora/BellaFiora/desktop_app/plugin/README.md

-## Plugin Example
+## Plugin
-How to create your own plugin compatible with Bella Fiora Desktop
+How to create your own plugin compatible with Bella Fiora Desktop.

 ### Plugin entry point *(required)*